 Stick Out Your Tongue

-The tongue, particularly the sides are the most common sites for oral cancer , with the floor of the mouth (under the tongue) coming in second .
-Lip cancers mostly affect the lower lip and frequently there is a history of chronic sun exposure and preceding damage, which shows up as scaling and crusting at the site.
+The tongue, particularly the sides, is the most common site for oral cancer, with the floor of the mouth (under the tongue) coming in second.
+Lip cancers primarily affect the lower lip, and frequently there is a history of chronic sun exposure and preceding damage, which shows up as scaling and crusting at the site.
 The thing to remember here is that recurring ulcers in the lip area can also be mistaken for cold sores.
-Since the tongue has a rich blood supply and lymphatic drainage (the lymphatic system is a major component of our immune protection system) 30% of cancers have spread or metastasized by the time they are diagnosed.
+Since the tongue has a rich blood supply and lymphatic drainage (the lymphatic system is a major component of our immune protection system), 30% of cancers have spread or metastasized by the time they are diagnosed.
 That’s a frightening fact.
-Now let’s take that fact a step further — up to 15% of people diagnosed with oral cancer are normally found to have a second primary cancer.
+Now let’s take that fact a step further — up to 15% of people diagnosed with oral cancer are typically found to have a second primary cancer.

-However, when detected early while a lesion is small, survival rate exceeds 80%.
-Bear in mind, early detection is key.
-If you notice any unusual lesions (sores or ulcers), or color changes (white or red patches), anywhere in your mouth that do not heal within two-three weeks get to your dentist or physician as soon as possible.
+However, when detected early while a lesion is small, the survival rate exceeds 80%.
+So bear in mind that early detection is key.
+If you notice any unusual lesions (sores or ulcers) or color changes (white or red patches) anywhere in your mouth that do not heal within two to three weeks, get to your dentist or physician as soon as possible.

 Diagnosis Can Be Complicated

-Earlier we talked about the fact that oral cancers are most often detected when they are at a late stage, with early diagnosis only taking place in about one third of the cases.
+Earlier, we explained that oral cancers are most often detected when they are at a late stage, with early diagnosis only taking place in about one-third of the cases.
 Unfortunately, recognition is complicated.
 Why?
-Because the early signs can mimic harmless sores that occur in the mouth such as canker sores, minor infections, or irritations that occur from biting or even certain foods.
+Because the early signs can mimic harmless sores that occur in the mouth, such as canker sores, minor infections, or irritations from biting or even certain foods.
 When we’re given a proper oral cancer exam which includes the oropharynx, the health care professional will feel the neck for lumps; inspect the lips and all inside surfaces of the mouth, including the tonsils at the back of the throat.

-Further, we must remember that oral cancers can occur on any surface that lines the mouth and throat, with tongue being the most common site.
-These changes — as I mentioned earlier — can appear as white or red patches, ulcers and lumps that may or may not be associated with any discomfort or pain.
+Further, we must remember that oral cancers can occur on any surface that lines the mouth and throat, with the tongue being the most common site.
+These changes can appear as white or red patches, ulcers, and lumps that may or may not be associated with discomfort or pain.

-An appropriately trained dentist should evaluate any such changes that persist for more than two-three weeks.
-Definitive diagnosis requires the microscopic examination of a piece of the lesion (tissue biopsy).
-This is a procedure usually carried out with local anesthesia, numbing of the involved site with the removal of a sample or all of the abnormal tissue, if small enough.
-The tissue specimen is then sent to the lab for analysis where it undergoes microscopic evaluation for a more thorough diagnosis.
+An appropriately trained dentist will know how to diagnose oral cancer and evaluate any such changes that persist for more than two to three weeks.
+A definitive diagnosis requires the microscopic examination of a piece of the lesion (tissue biopsy).
+This is a procedure usually carried out with local anesthesia, numbing the involved site with the removal of a sample or all of the abnormal tissue if small enough.
+The tissue specimen is then sent to the lab for analysis, where it undergoes microscopic evaluation for a more thorough diagnosis.

 Treatment of Pre-Cancerous Conditions

 Pre-cancerous lesions must be assessed by biopsy (tissue sampling for disease).
-If pre-cancerous changes disappear by removing irritants, e.g. tobacco, alcohol, biting, or other chemical or physical irritants, there is no need to biopsy.
-Follow up is necessary together with determining a frequency for continued monitoring and evaluation.
+There is no need for biopsy if pre-cancerous changes disappear by removing irritants, e.g., tobacco, alcohol, biting, or other chemical or physical irritants.
+Follow-up is necessary to determine a frequency for continued monitoring and evaluation.
 This will, of course, depend upon the findings at the time of biopsy.
-The ultimate treatment of pre-cancerous lesions is surgical removal however the use of lasers has been very helpful.
-Diets, vitamins and other drug or chemical approaches have not been useful.
+The ultimate treatment of pre-cancerous lesions is surgical removal; however, the use of lasers has been very helpful.
+Diets, vitamins, and other drug or chemical approaches have not been useful.

-If there is some reason to delay biopsy, other techniques are available to help evaluate a suspicious lesion.
-While these non-invasive “adjunctive” techniques are helpful in shedding light on a suspicious lesion, they do not substitute for biopsy confirmation.
+If there is a reason to delay biopsy, other techniques are available to help evaluate a suspicious lesion.
+While these non-invasive “adjunctive” techniques help shed light on a suspicious lesion, they do not substitute for biopsy confirmation.
 These FDA-approved devices include the use of light reflections, tissue staining (tolonium chloride), cytology (brush biopsy), and fluorescence.
-These adjunctive techniques do not require anesthesia and are helpful in accelerating the need for further testing or referral.
-These techniques are available to general dental practitioners, however biopsy remains the gold standard.
+These adjunctive techniques do not require anesthesia and help accelerate the need for further testing or referral.
+These techniques are available to general dental practitioners; however, biopsy remains the gold standard.

 When Cancer is Diagnosed

-A treatment team is usually comprised of surgeons, radiation and medical oncologists (cancer specialists), dentists, dental hygienists, nurses, and other professional specialists.
+A treatment team usually comprises surgeons, radiation and medical oncologists (cancer specialists), dentists, dental hygienists, nurses, and other professional specialists.